shaunswanson/hipsterpics/README.md

 ===========

-In one sentence, this project is a simple search engine (complete with a specialized crawler) that retrieves a ranked list of images from a galleries on imgur.com based on how well a user's query matches the content of the gallery's comments.
+In one sentence, this project is a simple search engine (complete with a specialized crawler) that retrieves a ranked list of images/gifs from galleries on imgur.com based on how well a user's query matches the content of the gallery's comments.
 As a fun twist, the user is encouraged to input an activity they love so that they may see how hipsters have ruined it.